Anti-Chinese sentiment in Japan

-Anti-Chinese sentiment has been present in Japan since at least the Tokugawa period.
+Anti-Chinese sentiment has been present in Japan since ancient times.
+While Japan was historically influenced by China with its writing system, architecture, and religion, negative sentiment of China has persisted to modern times, due to nationalistic and historical disputes.

 History

 Tokugawa period

 Beginning in the Tokugawa period (1600 to 1868), Japan left a prolonged period of civil war and began to prosper as a unified and stable state.
 This period saw an attempt to remove foreign influences on Japanese culture, including the influence of Chinese culture.
 During this time, Japan maintained a policy of self-isolation, leading to the further development of its culture with little foreign influence.
 A rise in national self-respect at this time resulted in Japan viewing itself as the centre of a "civilised world surrounded by barbarians."

 A key proponent of these movements and schools of thought was the cultural movement and branch of scholarship known as kokugaku (国学), translating literally as "national studies", and translated commonly as "Japanese studies".
 Kokugaku aimed through its practitioners (known as kokugakushu) to distinguish between a perception of genuine Japanese culture in contrast to what was considered as foreign culture, with the resulting goal being to revert Japanese culture to one devoid of foreign influence.

 Practitioners of kokugaku placed particular importance on Shinto, Japan's indigenous religion, seen as a bulwark against foreign, and especially Confucian and Buddhist, influences.
 However, by the time kokugaku developed, Shinto had already been heavily influenced by both Confucianism and Buddhism; due to this, the net effect of kokugaku scholarship and its achievements is debated.